irisdingbj/proposal/Support HSM in Cert-Manager for CA and Self-Signed issuers.md

   Pkcs11 string  `json:"pkcs11,omitempty"`
 }
 ```
+User needs to create secret with key handler info that can be retrieved via PKCS11 URI.

-CA issuer will be enhanced to call HSM backend via PKCS11 URI info to sign certs back.
+CA issuer will be enhanced to call HSM backend via PKCS11 URI info to find the correct key stored in HSM and  sign certs back.

 ### Work Flow Diagram
 ### Key retrieval